Elnaaz Norouzi: Personal life

 Elnaaz Norouzi was born in Iran.
-Her family shifted to Germany, where she grew up and spent her teenage years.
+Her family moved to Germany, where she grew up and spent her teenage years.
 In 2015, she found a new home in India.
 Norouzi can speak English, German, French, Persian, Hindi, Punjabi and Urdu, which has helped her to act in various film industries.

-In 2018, she accused director Vipul Shah for sexual harassment.
+In 2018, she accused director Vipul Shah of sexual harassment.

-During the Mahsa Amini protests in 2022, Norouzi came in support of the protests against the forced head covering.
-To support the Woman, Life, Freedom movement, which denounced the Government of Iran and the morality police, Norouzi posted a video of herself stripping down to being topless.
+During the Mahsa Amini protests in 2022, Norouzi voiced support for the protests against the forced head covering.
+To support the Woman, Life, Freedom movement, which denounced the Government of Iran and the Islamic religious police, Norouzi posted a video of herself stripping down to being topless.
+In January 2026 she released her song "Javid Shah" in support of the 2025–2026 Iranian protests and Reza Pahlavi.